cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

 ## Node definition

-The TOSCA-based node definition is based on an object oriented approach to modeling resources.
+The TOSCA-based node definition is based on an object oriented approach to model resources.
 As with other object oriented languages it includes interfaces, properties, and supports inheritance.

 {{< highlight  yaml >}}
 http_web_server: